jellyfin/jellyfin-media-player/for-web-developers.md

      - `userWebClient: string`: Hidden option.
 Set it back to an empty string to allow the user to select a different webclient path.
  - Plugins Section (`plugins`):
      - `skipintro: boolean`: Enables or disabled the plugin.
 You likely won't use this.
-     - `jellyscrub: boolean`: Enables or disabled the plugin.
-You likely won't use this.
  - Audio Section (`audio`):
      - `devicetype: string enum`: Sets the device type.
 Can be `basic`, `spdif`, or `hdmi`.
          - `basic` disables passthrough